maru23bth/jsramverk-backend/README.auth.md

 ## API routes

-All data is transfered using json.
+All data is transferred using json.

-Sucess are reported with HTTP status 2XX.
+Success are reported with HTTP status 2XX.

 Errors are reported with HTTP status >= 400.